yb66/path_helper/README.md

     sudo mkdir -p /usr/local/libexec
     cd /usr/local/libexec

-    # ~/Projects/path_helper is where I keep the project
+`~/Projects/path_helper` is where I keep the project so I link it, but you could just download it or `git clone` it there, or somewhere else and link it… it all works!

     ln ~/Projects/path_helper/exe/path_helper .
-    chmod +x path_helper
+    chmod +x /usr/local/libexec/path_helper

-    # Look at the help because you're not like everyone else,
-    # you read instructions ;-)
+Look at the help because you're not like everyone else, you read instructions ;-)

-    path_helper --help
+    /usr/local/libexec/path_helper --help

-    # You need sudo to add the folders in /etc,
-    # see the --help if you don't want that
+You need sudo to add the folders in /etc, see the --help if you don't want that.

-    sudo path_helper --setup
+    sudo /usr/local/libexec/path_helper --setup

-    # See what's already there
+See what's already there

-    path_helper --debug
+    /usr/local/libexec/path_helper --debug

 Apple's path_helper is in `/usr/libexec`, this install won't touch it, you can always use it or return to it if you wish.

 And checking its output:

-    $ path_helper
+    $ /usr/local/libexec/path_helper -p
     PATH="/opt/pkg/sbin:/opt/pkg/bin:/opt/X11/bin:/opt/ImageMagick/bin:/usr/local/MacGPG2/bin:/usr/local/git/bin:/opt/puppetlabs/bin:/usr/local/bin:/usr/bin:/bin:/usr/sbin"; export PATH;

 ## NOTE!